 In 2015, the Museum of Fine Arts, Houston unveiled plans for the redevelopment of its 14-acre campus, including a unifying master plan; a new building for 20th- and 21st-century art; a new home for the Glassell School of Art; and a new center for conservation.
 The project would transform both the museum and the surrounding neighborhood to be the region’s cultural hub.

-The foundation committed a principal gift of $50 million, and in 2018, announced an additional $25 million challenge grant to complete the capital campaign goal of $450 million.
+The foundation committed a principal grant of $50 million, and in 2018, announced an additional $25 million challenge grant to complete the capital campaign goal of $450 million.

 On November 21, 2020, the Museum of Fine Arts, Houston opened the Nancy and Rich Kinder Building to the public, inaugurating Houston’s newest cultural landmark and marking the completion of the decade-long expansion and enhancement of the Museum’s Susan and Fayez S. Sarofim Campus.